-One recent change has been the application of a higher base rate for taxis due to Uber issues so a minimum journey is now €7.30, an average price from any of the Paris train stations is €10, rarely €15.
-A taxi from CDG to 52 Clichy is now a fixed price, regardless of how long it takes if you are stuck in traffic etc, at €50.
+A minimum journey is now €7.30, an average price from any of the Paris train stations is €10, rarely €15.
+A taxi from CDG to 52 Clichy is now a fixed price, regardless of how long it takes if you are stuck in traffic etc, at €55.
 An Uber might seem cheaper but they can't drive in the taxi lanes and as Paris hates cars you could very easily be stuck in an almighty traffic jam (and if it's the airport, they can charge a supplement making them dearer than a taxi).
+Besides which I prefer BOLT or G7.